Instrumental Variables with Time-Varying Exposure: Dynamic Effects of Revascularization on Quality of Life: Introduction

 \section{Introduction}

-Patients with chronic coronary artery disease may be treated by revascularization, an invasive strategy involving percutenaous coronary intervention (PCI) or coronary artery bypass grafting (CABG).
-Both are potentially traumatic and resource-intensive interventions.
-Alternatively, patients may be treated conservatively with a combination of lifestyle changes and drugs.
-The question of whether the benefits of revascularization for chronic coronary artery disease outweigh the associated risks and costs remains controversial.
-The recently concluded ISCHEMIA trial assesses the effects of an invasive strategy centered on revascularization on mortality and various measures of quality of life for patients with stable ischemic heart disease and angina.
-Intention-to-treat (ITT) analyses that compare ISCHEMIA trial participants based on assigned treatment arm show no statistically significant impact on mortality \citep{spertus2020ckd,spertus2020}.
-ITT estimates of treatment assignment effects on angina frequency and other Seattle Angina Questionaire (SAQ) domain scores suggest invasive treatment produces modest and fading effects on quality of life and angina frequency.
+Many patients with ischemic heart disease undergo revascularization, an invasive strategy involving percutaneous coronary intervention (PCI) and/or coronary artery bypass grafting (CABG).
+These are invasive, resource-intensive, and potentially risky procedures.
+Alternatively, ischemia patients may be treated conservatively with a combination of lifestyle changes and drugs.
+Whether the benefits of revascularization outweigh the associated risks and costs remains controversial.

+The ISCHEMIA trial aimed to assess the benefits of revascularization in a randomized clinical trial (RCT) contrasting an invasive strategy centered on revascularization with conservative treatment involving medical therapy alone.
+The intention-to-treat (ITT) estimates that are the focus of ISCHEMIA analyses to date compare trial participants by assigned treatment arm.
+These show no statistically significant difference in mortality, while ITT estimates of assignment effects on angina frequency and other Seattle Angina Questionnaire (SAQ) domain scores indicate modest and fading effects on quality of life and angina frequency \citep{maron2020,spertus2020ckd,spertus2020}.

-These findings need not be the last word from ISCHEMIA, however, as analyses of ISCHEMIA trial data face important methodological challenges.
-Problems arise from the fact that the trial saw high rates of treatment group non-adherence (i.e., some assigned to invasive treatment were not revascularized) as well as control group crossovers (i.e., some assigned to conservative treatment were revascularized).
-Assignment to the invasive treatment group boosted revascularization rates substantially, but not deterministically.
-Conditional on treatment assigned, patients and their doctors chose whether to receive the revascularization treatment.
-Such choices, of course, are determined in part by patient frailty and prognosis; they're not independent of potential outcomes.
+These findings notwithstanding, there's more to learn from the ISCHEMIA trial than has been previously reported.
+ITT estimates are affected by substantial treatment group non-adherence (i.e., some assigned to invasive treatment were not revascularized) along with control group crossovers (i.e., some assigned to conservative treatment were revascularized).
+In other words, assignment to the invasive treatment group boosted revascularization rates substantially, but not deterministically.
+Comparisons by treatment assigned reflect a mix of causal effects of revascularization for trial participants who comply with the trial protocol and null effects for participants whose revascularization status is unchanged by random assignment \citep{pnas2023}.
+Conventional per protocol estimators attempt to undo the resulting dilution by conditioning on treatment received.
+But treatment received is typically far from randomly assigned: patients and their doctors choose whether to revascularize, a choice determined in part by patient frailty and prognosis.